st4ck/BBFlow/README.md

 - **ROUNDROBIN**: given a list of worker (N), retrieve in ROUNDROBIN manner data from workers waiting for them

-- **GATHER**: Collector joins data broke by SCATTER coming from N input channels.
-Receive N chunks of data, one chunk per channel and send to the output channel
+- **GATHER**: Collector joins items (or vectors) coming from workers from N input channels.
+Receive N items (vectors) and generate a new vector containing N items (or the concatenation of source vectors)  and send it to the output channel.

 ### How to use it
 Just import package bbflow and use classes as a library